Smoking (Private Members’ Clubs) Bill

 Groups Affected

-- Private Members' Clubs: The bill directly affects private members' clubs, granting them the option to allow smoking in a designated area if a majority of their members approve.
-This may lead to increased operating costs for some clubs.
+Private Members' Clubs: This bill directly affects private members' clubs, giving them the option to allow smoking in a designated area.

 Powered by nyModel